-Minimum Viable product template

 If a Minimum Viable Product is an experiment or research method, then there are a variety of templates used to plan:

-If we are focusing on building a product that delivers the value proposition to the customer, a more comprehensive approach can include the use of this template to map out the user experience, as well as channels to deliver it:
+If we are focusing on building a minimum viable product template that delivers the value proposition to the customer, a more comprehensive approach can include the use of this template to map out the user experience, as well as channels to deliver it:

 For a complete listing of experiment and research types, try: